What Is an Instructional Design Model?

 The Dick and Carey Instructional Model, developed by Walter Dick and Lou Carey, presents a systematic approach to instructional design by treating instruction as a system of interrelated components.
 It emphasizes carefully aligning goals, analysis, strategy and evaluation to create effective educational experiences.
 The model outlines these ten steps in the instructional design process:

-- Design and conduct summative evaluation
+| 9.
+Revise instruction | 10.
+Design and conduct summative evaluation |

 4. ADDIE

-This brings us to ADDIE, whose familiar acronym stands for the five key stages of the instructional design process: Analysis, Design, Development, Implementation and Evaluation.
+Next comes ADDIE, whose familiar acronym stands for the five key stages of the instructional design process: Analysis, Design, Development, Implementation and Evaluation.

 Developed by Florida State University’s Center for Educational Technology in the 1970s, ADDIE is as vital as ever to the field of instructional design today.
 Many other subsequent approaches to learning design build upon or adapt core elements of the ADDIE model.
-(For a more in-depth review of ADDIE’s core principles, see this InstructionalDesign.org resource.)

 ADDIE is arguably the most important instructional design model because it provides a universal framework for instructional design.
-All instructional design models follow some variation of a three-step process derived from ADDIT that includes:
+All instructional design models follow some variation of a three-step process derived from ADDIE that includes:

 - Analyzing a situation to determine the instructional need,